All Episodes

 Would I be in favor of capitalism?

-And maybe would socialists just mean something different to Me.
+And maybe would socialists just mean something different to me?

 Because maybe all it would mean is free health care and free education and free transportation.

-Suppose that's all it meant.
+Suppose that's all I meant.

 Well, I mean, that's a lot.